JaRoLoz/Byte/README.md

 # Byte

-Byte is framework for the [Cfx.re](https://github.com/JaRoLoz/jade) plattform [FiveM](https://fivem.net/).
+Byte is a framework for the [Cfx.re](https://github.com/JaRoLoz/jade) plattform [FiveM](https://fivem.net/).
 It is written in TypeScript and transpiled to lua using a [fork](https://github.com/JaRoLoz/TypeScriptToFiveMLua) of [tstl](https://typescripttolua.github.io/).
 The whole framework is stiched together using the [jade](https://github.com/JaRoLoz/jade) build tool.

 [Discord server](https://discord.gg/SNY7QFRup5)